-The CICA defines control as comprising those elements of an organization that, taken together, support people in the achievement of the organization's objectives.
+The Chartered Professional Accountants of Canada (CPA Canada) defines control as comprising those elements of an organization that, taken together, support people in the achievement of the organization's objectives.
 Control is effective to the extent that it provides reasonable assurance that the organization will achieve its objectives.

-[Crown agency X]'s management is responsible for effective control related to the objectives described above.
+[Agency]'s management is responsible for effective control related to the objectives described above.
 My responsibility is to express an opinion on the effectiveness of control based on my audit.